simplytesthere/docusaurus-base/docs/Account Access and ID Cards/MFA at Agnes FAQ.md

 1. Go to https://scottiemail.agnesscott.edu and type in your full ASC email address.
 Click **Next**.
 2. Type your password in the designated field.
 Click **Next**.
 3. You will see a screen that says "More information required".
 Click the **Next** button.
 4. A new webpage will open.
 Here you will setup MFA.
-You will have to configure the Microsoft Authentication App and input your phone number.
+You must configure the Microsoft Authentication App and input your phone number.
 5. Set up the Microsoft Authenticator App
    1. If you haven't already, please download the Authentication App on the device you wish to use for secondary verification ([Apple App Store](https://apps.apple.com/us/app/microsoft-authenticator/id983156458) | [Google Play Store](https://play.google.com/store/apps/details?id=com.azure.authenticator&hl=en_US&pli=1)).
    2. Hit **Next** on the screen titled "Start by getting the app".